ElijaRock/git-guide/README.md

 $ ssh-keygen -a 100 -t ed25519 -f ~/.ssh/<filename> -C <your_email_address>
 ```

 `-a` is an option that specifies the number of rounds of KDF (key derivation function) to be used.
 A higher number of rounds means the random strings are more secure; 100 is plenty. `-t` allows you to pick the type of function used to generate the keypair.
-We are using ed25519 because it is secure, convenient, and fast. `-f` lets you pick where to store the keypair and `-C` allows you to type out the email address that you will be identified with.
+We are using ed25519 because it's secure, convenient, and fast. `-f` lets you pick where to store the keypair and `-C` allows you to type out the email address that you will be identified with.

 If you are prompted to enter a password, you can, or just leave it blank (it doesn't really matter which one you choose).
 However, if you are using a shared device I ***HIGHLY*** suggest you use a strong password.